Kura Sushi: Response to COVID-19

 During the COVID-19 pandemic in the United States, the company received $6 million in forgivable loans intended for small businesses from the U.S. government through the Paycheck Protection Program.
 The funds were distributed as part of the government's $2.2 trillion CARES Act and intended to benefit workers at employers with fewer than 500 employees that are unable to obtain credit elsewhere.
-The loan was returned immediately after criticized.
+The loan was returned after criticism, from people such as Marco Rubio.